white noise, brown noise, pink noise, green noise

 Color noises are a powerful tool for promoting relaxation, sleep, and focus.
 With the right type of color noise, you can create a calming environment that helps reduce stress and anxiety, increase focus, and promote better sleep.
 Whether you prefer the soothing sounds of pink noise or the deep tones of brown noise, there's a color noise out there that's perfect for your needs.

 If you're looking for an easy way to access all four types of color noises—white, brown, green, and pink—along with many other research-backed tools to support your sleep, anxiety, and focus, look no further than the Balance app.
-With Balance, you can enjoy free access to all these features for your entire first year.
 Download it today on iOS or Android and start experiencing the benefits of color noises and other wellness tools.